PetterBraka/HideAndSeekGame/README.md

 The Practice folder contains all my beginning projects and tutorials.

 The LICENSE file is the licens related to this project.

+The final version of the game is located in Game -> HideAndSeek.
+Open the file named HideAndSeek.xcodeproj or open this folder with XCode to see the code.
+Build and run the code in XCode.